 Arthritis is a common condition that affects more than 54 million Americans, according to the Arthritis Foundation.
 It can cause chronic pain, stiffness, and swelling, making it challenging to carry out daily activities.
 There are numerous options available to manage arthritis pain, with heat and cold therapy being some of the most commonly used methods.
 But the big question remains, should I use heat or cold for my arthritis pain?
 In this blog post, we’ll discuss the benefits of heat and cold therapy for arthritis pain, and help you decide which treatment will work best for you.

 Heat is an effective treatment for loosening stiff joints and soothing tired muscles.
 It loosens the body up prior to exercise and can help with relaxation and reducing muscle spasms.
 It also increases blood flow to an area and promotes healing.
+It’s easy to use and is available in various forms, including heating pads, hot packs, and warm baths.
 Heat however is not recommended on swollen, red or irritated joints, that is where a cold pack will be helpful.
-Cold treatments are effective for acute pain when constricting blood flow aids in decreasing inflammation and swelling.